ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent discovered that he could make these dinners very pleasant if he simply asked questions and let Hero explain something he cared about.
 His wife mostly smiled and stared at her hands.

-She was an art teacher, and Brent started to bring her drawings to critique.
-He drew during class, drawing his teachers, who he almost completely failed to understand, and the courtyard outside the classroom.
-Hero's wife loved to draw from life.
-She showed Brent her drawing technique books, which were really scans of older books from the 1950's, full of exercises meant for an aspiring commercial artist.
-When Brent asked to borrow one of the books, she smiled and led Brent to the living room, shooing Helsa from the couch and opening her laptop.

-She paused and called for Hero, using a nickname that Brent couldn't parse.

-"Ah, she wants to show you how to use the bittorrent," said Hero, when he appeared behind the couch.

-Hero translated for his wife as she explained how to install a bittorrent client and use an tracker to search for art books.

-"You try!" said Hero, reaching over to pause an art book download.
-"Search!"

-"Wait, I can pause the downloads whenever?" said Brent.
-He was stunned by the download speed.

-"Yes, yes."

-Brent thought for a moment, and searched for "Modest Mouse".

-Dozens of albums and discographies appeared.

 ---